Salesloft: History

 The company's founders, Kyle Porter and David Cummings, met at Georgia Tech's Advanced Technology Development Center and incorporated Salesloft in September 2011.
-Shortly thereafter, Salesloft graduated from renowned startup accelerator, TechStars, in Boulder, Colorado.
-The company moved into its new offices in The Atlanta Tech Village in Buckhead, Atlanta.
-The company continued to grow quickly, surpassing the 100 employee mark in early 2016.
-By 2020, the company employed over 450 people.
 The company relocated to its new office in Regions Plaza in Midtown Atlanta in August 2017.

 Based in Atlanta, Georgia, with additional offices in San Francisco, New York, London, Singapore and Guadalajara, Mexico, Salesloft has more than 700 employees and was recognized as the #1 best place to work in Atlanta.
 The company was also named the 7th Fastest-Growing Technology Company in North America by Deloitte.
 In April 2019, Salesloft raised a $70M venture round, led by Insight Venture Partners.

+In August 2025, Salesloft announced an agreement to merge with Clari, a revenue orchestration platform company.

+In March 2026, Salesloft and Clari announced a year-long partnership with the nonprofit Women in Revenue to provide mentorship and professional development opportunities for women in revenue-related roles.